 We now only use Bolwarra flats for turf cultivation!!!
 There are many other rich agricultural areas in the Hunter, which are now used far less intensively that they could be.
-Prime agricultural lands should be noted and protected.

 The future direction and infrastructure needs for the wine industry deserve more attention in the plan.
 What is its scale and economic importance and where is it headed?